 You cannot import multiple images using Ecwid import: it allows you to upload only one – main – picture for a product.
 To upload gallery images in bulk, you can use the Bulk Gallery Upload app.
 It is free to use on all Ecwid paid plans.

 I set up my file according to Ecwid format, but I had to remove some columns because Ecwid does not support them.
 How can I import this data if I still need it in my store?

 Try adding your “extra” data to the Name and/or Description columns (depending on where it fits best).

 I’m compiling my import file, but the spreadsheet editor keeps changing my numeric SKUs.
 For example, “0005” and “0006” turn into “5” and “6”.
 I try to fix them, but it happens again.

 Sometimes spreadsheet editors recognize numeric SKUs as integer numbers and set “numeric” format for the SKU column, which results in changing their values.
 This may cause some issues during import, e.g. duplicating of store products.
 Please, set the “text” format for the SKU column in your spreadsheet editor.

 Why are all decimals rounded to the nearest integer after import?

-I am sure that I set up my import file according to the Ecwid CSV file format – as far as I can see everything is OK – but I get errors after I try to import it.
-What can be the reason?
+I am sure that I set up my import file according to the Ecwid CSV file format – as far as I can see, everything is OK – but I get errors after I try to import it.
+What’s wrong?